 What is a “Sleep Regression” Anyway?

-18 Month Sleep Regression: Why 18 Months?
+18 Month Sleep Regression: Causes and Why 18 Months?

 - Teething could be to blame.
 Around 18 months, children are cutting the 4 canine teeth as well as their first molars.
 This can cause discomfort that leads to disrupted sleep.

 - Separation anxiety is still an issue for toddlers at 18 months.
 Most babies begin experiencing separation anxiety around 7 or 8 months, and for most babies, the anxiety is strongest from 10-18 months.
-This can lead to disrupted sleep as well — your baby may resist naps because he doesn’t want to be away from you, or he may wake at night and become upset that you’re not in the room with him.
+This can lead to disrupted sleep as well — your toddler might resist naps because he doesn’t want to be away from you, or he may wake at night and become upset that you’re not in the room with him.

 - 18 month olds are gaining lots of independence and are able to do more for themselves.
 Children at this age are learning to feed themselves with a spoon, drink from a cup, build with blocks, and even take off some articles of clothing.
 This growing independence can lead to a stronger will, which means a baby may start exerting herself when she doesn’t want to go to sleep or stay in bed.

-All sleep regressions are difficult and exhausting, but the 18-month sleep regression can be one of the hardest, for one simple reason — there’s a discipline factor involved in this regression that wasn’t present in the earlier ones.
+All sleep regressions are difficult and exhausting, but the 18-month sleep regression can be one of the hardest, for one simple reason.
+There’s a discipline factor involved in this regression that wasn’t present in the earlier ones.
 The previous regressions didn’t have anything to do with independence-seeking behavior on your baby’s part, but this one does.

 What’s more, these two elements (your toddler’s newfound sleeplessness and your toddler’s more challenging behavior) can end up influencing each other.
-Your toddler’s willful behavior can lead him to refuse naps or to shriek stubbornly for you each time he wakes at night.
+Your toddler’s willful behavior can lead him to refuse naps or to shriek for you each time he wakes at night.
 And of course, the lack of sleep caused by this regression can make your little one cranky, which leads to more tantrums and more temper.

 18 Month Sleep Regression Tips and Hints